w-aldrich/PersonalPythonScripts/README.md

 # PersonalPythonScripts

+### NOTE:
+- If you want to use just one of these scripts, you will have to copy and paste them into a python editor of some kind.
+- You can clone the entire repo if you want to have all of these.
+- These scripts are specific to my computer.
+You will have to change certain file paths for some of these projects.
+- You may have to download certain dependancies for each of these as well.
+I recommend using pip or pip3. pip is used for python2 projects, and pip3 is used for python3.
+I have included which python version each of these were written for.

 ## cheapFlightsWebCrawler.py
+Python2
 This is a webcrawler that will crawl multiple websites for cheap flight ticket prices.
 This program utilizes Selenium and BeautifulSoup to crawl.
 I used Selenium to ensure that I could interact with JavaScript items.
 Originally this was run with multiThreading, I scrapped that due to too much traffic on their websites and trying to be polite in my web crawling.